 Satisfactory Academic Progress (SAP)

-Effective with the Fall 2014 semester, to ensure Satisfactory Academic Progress (SAP) undergraduate students must meet all of the following standards:
+To ensure Satisfactory Academic Progress (SAP) all students must meet all of the following minimum standards:

-Students who fail to meet one or more of the Satisfactory Academic Progress standards at the time their academic progress is reviewed are not eligible for financial aid and will be placed on financial aid suspension.
+Students who fail to meet one or more of the Satisfactory Academic Progress standards at the time their academic progress is reviewed (end of Spring semester) are not eligible for financial aid and will be placed on financial aid suspension.

 Completion Standard for Attempted Credit Hours